 - Hosted by loosely consolidated sediments from surface to 24 metres depth; it is expected that resources would be extracted via open-pit methods

-- Metallurgical and beneficiation test work in progress to provide additional data for an initial Preliminary Economic Assessment in 2018
+- Metallurgical and beneficiation test work on a large representative composite from Ivana is in progress to provide additional data for an initial Preliminary Economic Assessment (PEA) in 2018

 The arcuate (“C”) shape of the Ivana deposit (see Figure 1 below) is believed to represent a preserved sector of a regional mineralized redox-front, which often include more than one deposit.
 Therefore, follow-up drilling programs will test for lateral extensions to the currently defined deposit, as well as previously recognized local targets identified by airborne and hand-held radiometric surveys and geological modeling.

 Table 1.
 Mineral Resource Statement for the Ivana Deposit, Amarillo Grande Project, February 28, 2018